kidlat2024/kidlatnews/content/news/2025/For Christmas, Rich Christian Couple Care for Poor Street Children They Despise for the Rest of the Year.md

 ---
 draft: false
 content_type: NewsArticle
-title: "For Christmas, Rich Christian Couple Care for Poor Street Children They Hate for the Rest of the Year"
+title: "For Christmas, Rich Christian Couple Care for Poor Street Children They Despise for the Rest of the Year"
 description: ""
 author: ["Leon Kidlat"]
 date: 2025-12-08